The breakdown of weak null singularities inside black holes: Introduction

 \subsection{Additional related questions in charged gravitational collapse}

 In this section, we give a brief review of the past works, conjectures and open problems related to the black hole interior.
 Ironically, the most prominent subsisting problem in gravitational collapse is related to the existence of singularities which form in the absence of a black hole.
 Such ``naked'' singularities are conjectured to be non generic.
-This statement -- the Weak Cosmic Censorship Conjecture -- can be formulated in modern terms as follows: \begin{conjecture}[Weak Cosmic Censorship Conjecture for the Einstein--Maxwell--Klein--Gordon--Model] Among all the data admissible from Theorem \ref{Kommemi}, there exists a generic sub-class for which $\mathcal{I}^+$ is complete. \end{conjecture} Notice that in spherical symmetry, it can be proven that if the black hole region is non empty, then $\mathcal{I}^+$ is future complete \cite{MihalisSStrapped}, \cite{Kommemi}.
+This statement -- the Weak Cosmic Censorship Conjecture -- can be formulated in modern terms as such: \begin{conjecture}[Weak Cosmic Censorship Conjecture for the Einstein--Maxwell--Klein--Gordon--Model] Among all the data admissible from Theorem \ref{Kommemi}, there exists a generic sub-class for which $\mathcal{I}^+$ is complete. \end{conjecture} Notice that in spherical symmetry, it can be proven that if the black hole region is non empty, then $\mathcal{I}^+$ is future-complete \cite{MihalisSStrapped,Kommemi}.
 One can also immediately show, c.f.\ \cite{Kommemi}, that Conjecture \ref{trappedsurfaceconj} implies Conjecture \ref{WCC}.

-\begin{rmk} Examples of naked singularities for the Einstein--scalar--field model were constructed by Christodoulou \cite{Christonaked}, who also solved Conjecture \ref{WCC} in the special case $F \equiv0$, $m^2=0$ in \cite{Christo1}, \cite{Christo2}, \cite{Christo3}.
-For the Einstein--Maxwell--(uncharged)--scalar field equations -- the Dafermos model -- it is known \cite{MihalisSStrapped} that naked singularities do not exist, due to the restriction to two-ended data, thus this latter model is unsuitable to study Weak Cosmic Censorship.
-For the Einstein--Maxwell--Klein--Gordon model, generalizing the model of Christodoulou, naked singularities exist and Conjecture \ref{WCC} is still open. \end{rmk}